Diggler33/Assignment_Week3/README.md

 2. Clean Features data (Used for column headers of main dataset)

+3. Limited all records within the features dataset where either mean() or std() is present

-3. Load Test Files (X_test.txt,Y_test.txt,subject_test.txt)
+4. Load Test Files (X_test.txt,Y_test.txt,subject_test.txt) limiting to only columns matching features dataset

-4. Load train Files (X_train.txt,Y_train.txt,subject_train.txt)
+5. Load train Files (X_train.txt,Y_train.txt,subject_train.txt) limiting to only columns matching features dataset

-5. Merge data sets
+6. Merge data sets

+	* Added activity ID from Y_test to X_test.txt
+	* Added descriptive activity field from activity_labels.txt to x_test.txt using activity ID
+	* Added subject data from subject_test.txt to X_test.txt
+	* Added activity ID from Y_train to X_train.txt
+	* Added descriptive activity field from activity_labels.txt to x_train.txt using activity ID
+	* Added subject data from subject_train.txt to X_train.txt
+	* Merged X_test.txt with x_train to form a master data set

-6. Create clean aggregated data set
+6. Create clean aggregated data set with the average of each variable for each activity and each subject using ddply from plyr package

 7. Write outputs to text file (Getting_and_Cleaning Data-Assignment.txt)